-If the call-in and postmark deadline or any other dead-line is missed, requests for exception must be taken to the SOMI Board Program Committee and the Area Director must be the one to make the request.
-The Area Director will be notified prior to the meeting, but may or may not be requested for the Program Committee Meeting, which is usually done via conference call.
+If the registration or any other deadline is missed, requests for exception must be taken to the SOMI Board Program Committee and the Area Director must be the one to make the request.
+The Area Director will be notified prior to the meeting but may or may not be requested for the Program Committee Meeting, which is usually done via conference call.